 The reasons for the price going down manifold in the dental tourism destinations are:

-Affordable dental treatment in these locations can be explored by people without insurance.
+Affordable dental treatment in these locations can be explored by people without insurance, along with an added advantage of an overseas holiday.

-An impacted tooth is the one which can’t erupt into the mouth.
+An impacted tooth is the one which can’t break into the mouth.
 This can either be due to its unusual position in the jawbone or some other force stopping it.

 Another reason can be a smaller jawbone, which doesn’t have space to accommodate the last tooth.
-The wisdom tooth is the most commonly impacted tooth.
+The wisdom tooth is the most commonly impacted tooth, followed by the canine.

 The need for extraction of an impacted tooth arises when it is causing discomfort, pain, or swelling in the patient’s mouth.
 The pain can be such that it travels to the ear or the back of the head.

 A tooth can either be fully or partially impacted.
-A fully impacted tooth means it lies entirely inside the jawbone.
+A fully impacted tooth is completely covered by the bone.

 In this condition, the gums around the area will swell up, and the patient will experience much pain.
-Other symptoms might include pain on opening the mouth, ear pain, or a headache due to swelling in the mouth.
+Other symptoms might include pain on opening the mouth, ear pain, headache due to swelling or a sour taste in the back of the mouth.

 Extraction of an impacted tooth is a surgical procedure.
 The various steps are explained below: